last updated September 2018

 “If you’re running a real business, email is still the most effective way to universally reach people who have expressed interest in your product or site.
-For that, it really can’t be beat.” – Colin Nederkoorn (founder Customer.IO)
+For that, it really can’t be beaten.” – Colin Nederkoorn (founder Customer.IO)

 Let’s put it simply.
 Email marketing is a vibrant and powerful way to connect with people.
 Bringing it home, think about your own experiences.
 Do you even know anyone who doesn’t have an email address?
 You probably receive a number of HTML emails each week (I sure do).
-You read them, get inspired by them and even look forward to the next one.
+You read them, get inspired by them, and even look forward to the next one.
 Email is a big part of our lives.
 A very big part.

 1. More effective than social media (for customer acquisition)

-A study by Custora from 2013 found that customer acquisition via email marketing has quadrupled in the four years preceding 2013.
+A study by Custora found that customer acquisition via email marketing quadrupled in the four years preceding 2013.
 Email marketing then already accounted for nearly 7% of all customer acquisitions that occurred online.

 2. Economic and Cost Effective

 For small-business owners on a budget, this makes it a better choice than traditional marketing channels like TV, radio, or direct mail.
-You don’t have to take my word for it.
+You don’t have to take our word for it.
 A joint study from Shop.org and Forrester Research found that 85% of US retailers consider email marketing one of the most effective customer acquisition tactics.

-Compared to traditional marketing efforts where printing, postage etc. can take up a lot of cost for your direct mail campaigns.
+Compared to traditional marketing efforts where printing, postage, etc., can take up a lot of cost for your direct mail campaigns.
 With emails, you are still able to create the same imagery with the added benefit of having follow-up information instantly available with one click to your website.

-Perhaps just as importantly, with the correct maintenance of an email list, the cost benefits increase as does the ROI through the closer relationship established with the recipients.
-Together with the higher response rates that email marketing attracts, you, therefore, get more positive responses, more quickly and at a lower unit cost!
+Perhaps just as importantly, with the correct maintenance of an email list, the cost benefits increase, as does the ROI through the closer relationship established with the recipients.
+Together with the higher response rates that email marketing attracts, you, therefore, get more positive responses more quickly and at a lower unit cost!
 Win-win situation!

 #3 Personal and Customisable

 When you write a post for one of your social media channels, you address your audience as a whole (“To all of our fans, we would like to say..”).
-But by using your email marketing software correctly, it allows you to address people individually by name, split certain topics only for certain members of your list and eventually arrive privately in their personal inboxes.
+But by using your email marketing software correctly, it allows you to address people individually by name, split certain topics only for certain members of your list, and eventually arrive privately in their personal inboxes.

 Email marketing is important for building relationships with prospects, leads, current customers, and even past customers because it gives you a chance to speak directly to them, in their inbox, at a time that is convenient for them.
 Be friendly and personable.
 You are not invading their space if you have chosen your message and your recipient wisely.

 #4 Action Oriented

 As you develop your small business or startup marketing strategy as a whole, using email will allow you to see results straight away.

 You can easily get a picture of how your email campaigns are performing, make adjustments and improve your effectiveness.
 Email marketing metrics are important to remember as you monitor and measure your internet marketing strategy as a whole.

 A lot of email marketing software allows for split testing of your emails.
 As A/B testing comes from direct mail, it should go without saying that A/B testing in your email marketing campaigns is essential.
 A/B testing can reveal a great wealth of data about your subscribers.
-Do they generally respond better to tempting subject lines such as “Free”, “20 percent off”, or “Now on Sale”?
-Or, are they more open to a softer intro, maybe informing them of what to expect in your email.
-All these things can be tested, measured, learned from and improved upon.
+Do they generally respond better to tempting subject lines such as “Free,” “20 percent off”, or “Now on Sale”?
+Or, are they more open to a softer intro, maybe informing them of what to expect in your email?
+All these things can be tested, measured, learned from, and improved upon.

 #6 Mobile devices allow people to check their email constantly

-Because mobile devices have become so common, people are checking their emails all the time—in line at Starbucks, during their office commute, in the waiting room at the doctors office, at the grocery store, everywhere.
+Because mobile devices have become so common, people are checking their emails all the time—in line at Starbucks, during their office commute, in the waiting room at the doctor’s office, at the grocery store, everywhere.